 Even though not required by law, businesses with less than 50 workers can insure their workers to qualify for Tax Credit for Small Employer Health Insurance Premiums.

-The only concern that comes with this insurance plan is that workers tend to get lower wages to cover for the cost of insurance.
+The only concern that comes with this insurance plan is that workers tend to get lower wages to cover the cost of insurance.
 This insurance plan can also include retired and former employees for a while.

 Apart from employer-sponsored insurance, you can get private health insurance through individual health insurance plans.
-This is an insurance that you purchase for yourself or your family without any association with an organization or employer.
+This is an insurance plan that you purchase for yourself or your family without any association with an organization or employer.

 While most people tend to fear the cost of individual private insurance plans, they are affordable compared to employer-sponsored or group insurance policies.
 Some of the factors that determine the value include the kind of plan you choose and the benefits you receive.

 It allows you to choose your doctor depending on the type of insurance cover.